IDT-ITI/360-VSumm/README.md

 ```
 where, _i_ must be the one from the directory where the analysis results are stored; i.e., it should be 1 if the results are stored in the ".../Summaries/360VSumm/exp1" directory

 To re-produce the reported results in Table 3 of the paper, run the above described process after setting the number of local attention mechanisms and the number of heads in the global and local attention mechanism.
-To set up the former two parameters, use the [configs.py](https://github.com/IDT-ITI/360-VSumm/blob/main/Video_Summarization/PGL-SUM/model/configs.py) script and update "--n_segments" and "--heads", respectively.
+To set up the former two parameters, use the [configs.py](https://github.com/IDT-ITI/360-VSumm/blob/main/Video_Summarization/PGL-SUM/model/configs.py) script and update the "--n_segments" and "--heads", respectively.
 To set up the last one, update the number of heads at the [summarizer.py](https://github.com/IDT-ITI/360-VSumm/blob/main/Video_Summarization/PGL-SUM/model/layers/summarizer.py#L34) script.

 The progress of the training can be monitored via the TensorBoard platform and by:
 - opening a command line (cmd) and running: `tensorboard --logdir=/path/to/log-directory --host=localhost`